APNIC-Labs/draft-kskroll-sentinel/README.md

       the trusted key state differs between the forwarding resolver and the forwarder target resolver

-   then either the outcome is indeterminate validating (Case 3), or a case of mixed signals (SERVFAIL in all three responses), which is similarly an indeterminate response with respect to the trusted key state.
+   then either the outcome is indeterminate validating (Vleg), or a case of mixed signals (SERVFAIL in all three responses), which is similarly an indeterminate response with respect to the trusted key state.